 Cannabis Oil With Essential Oils

-In addition, cannabis oil extracts may be used in conjunction with other oil products such as essential oils.
-Many people may be already familiar with essential oils, but not yet away that they can use cannabis extracts to augment their collection.
+Additionally, cannabis oil extracts may be used in conjunction with other oil products, such as essential oils.
+Many people may be already familiar with essential oils, but not yet aware that they can use cannabis extracts to augment their collection.

 These can then be applied dermally, or, assuming the essential oil is edible, used in the same way other edible extracts would be.